 In rare situations there may not be enough patients in a given state to be able to accept the available kidneys.
 Most often this occurs if the donor has a rarer blood group, such as AB.
-If there are not enough patients to receive the kidneys locally, a national interstate Utilisation is run.
+If there are not enough patients to receive the kidneys locally, the interstate utilisation algorithm is run.
 This list incorporates patients from across the country, to ensure that the kidneys do not go to waste.